NGSEP/NGSEPcore/README.txt

 Convert VCF files to other formats
 ----------------------------------

-This module allows to convert genotype calls in VCF format to other formats commonly used to perform different kinds of analysis.
+Convert genotype calls in VCF format to other formats commonly used to perform different kinds of downstream analysis.

 USAGE:

-java -jar NGSEPcore.jar ConvertVCF <OPTIONS> <INPUT_FILE> <OUTPUT_PREFIX>
+java -jar NGSEPcore.jar VCFConverter <OPTIONS> <INPUT_FILE> <OUTPUT_PREFIX>

 OPTIONS:

+	-i FILE		: Input VCF file with variants and genotype data.
+			  It can be gzip compressed.
+	-o FILE		: Prefix of the output files.
-	-printStructure		: Prints input format for structure -printFasta		: Prints a virtual multiple sequence alignment in fasta format.
-Useful to build phylogenetic trees
+	-structure	: Generates the input format for structure.
+	-fasta		: Generates a virtual multiple sequence alignment in fasta format.
+It could be used to build distance based dendograms.
-	-printrrBLUP		: Prints the input files for rrBLUP -printMatrix		: Prints genotypes in a simple ACGT format which can be imported to excel
+	-rrBLUP		: Generates the input files for rrBLUP.
+	-matrix		: Generates a simple ACGT format which can be imported to excel.
-	-printHapmap		: Prints Hapmap format, which can be used in programs such as Tassel
+	-printHapmap	: Generates the Hapmap format, which can be used in programs such as Tassel.
-	-printGWASPoly		: Prints the input file for GWASPoly -printSpagedi		: Prints the input files for Spagedi -printPlink		: Prints the input files for Plink -printHaploview		: Prints the input files for Haploview -printEmma		: Prints the input files for Emma -printPowerMarker	: Prints the input files for Powermarker -printEigensoft		: Prints the input files for Eigensoft -printFlapjack		: Prints the input files for Flapjack -printDarwin		: Prints the input files for DarWin -printTreeMix		: Prints the input files for TreeMix -printJoinMap		: Prints the input file to build genetic maps with JoinMap
+	-GWASPoly	: Generates the input file for GWASPoly.
+	-spagedi	: Generates the input files for Spagedi.
+	-plink		: Generates the input files for Plink.
+	-haploview	: Generates the input files for Haploview.
+	-emma		: Generates the input files for Emma.
+	-powerMarker	: Generates the input files for Powermarker -eigensoft	: Generates the input files for Eigensoft -flapjack	: Generates the input files for Flapjack -darwin		: Generates the input files for DarWin -treeMix	: Generates the input files for TreeMix.
+The option -p is required for this format.
+	-joinMap	: Generates the input file to build genetic maps with JoinMap.
+The options -p1 and -p2 are required for this format.
-	-printPhase		: Prints the input file for PHASE
+	-phase		: Generates the input file for PHASE.
+The option -s is required for this format.
-	-p1 STRING		: Id of the first parent for conversion to JoinMap
-	-p2 STRING		: Id of the second parent for conversion to JoinMap
-	-s STRING		: Name of the sequence (chromosome) for conversion to PHASE
+	-s STRING	: Name of the sequence (chromosome) for conversion to PHASE.
 	-p FILE		: File with population assignments for the samples.
 			  This should be a two column text file with the sample ids in the first column and the ids of the populations in the second column.
-Required for conversion to TreeMix
+Required for conversion to TreeMix.
+	-p1 STRING	: Id of the first parent for conversion to JoinMap -p2 STRING	: Id of the second parent for conversion to JoinMap

 WARNING: FASTA convertion does not use IUPAC codes, heterozygous SNPs are changed to N.